RenderKit/openvkl/doc/api.md

                                                          `VKL_FORMAT_CONSTANT_ZYX` are expected
                                                          to have arrays with
                                                          `vklVdbLevelNumVoxels(level[i])`
-                                                         entries per attribute.
-Only `VKL_FLOAT`
+                                                         entries per attribute. `VKL_HALF` and
-                                                         data is currently supported.
+                                                         `VKL_FLOAT` data is currently
+                                                         supported; all nodes for a given
+                                                         attribute must be the same data type.
   ------------  ----------------  ---------------------- ---------------------------------------
   : Configuration parameters for VDB (`"vdb"`) volumes.